orbitorg/malachite/specs/english/starknet/validator_set.md

 At the end, this algorithm is very similar to the one adopted in CometBFT, if we replace heights by epochs.

+## Interaction with L1

+Up to here, the specification considers the protocol for configuring and updating the validator set in Starknet, a Tendermint-based blockchain.
+This is the second layer (L2) of the protocol.
+The first layer (L1) of the protocol is implemented by contracts in the Ethereum blockchain.
+This section overviews the interaction between L1 and L2.

+### Accounts and Staking

+Starknet contracts on Ethereum manage Starknet accounts and balances in the Starknet token STRK.
+In order to become a Starknet validator, a node have to transfer tokens from its account to the Starknet staking contract.
+The amount deposited by a validator in Ethereum (L1) defines its voting power in the Starknet blockchain (L2).

+### Updates

+Updates in the validator set adopted by Starknet (L2) are produced by contracts in the Ethereum blockchain (L1).
+Transactions that deposit or withdraw funds to or from the staking contract are reflected in validator set updates to be applied in Starknet, intended to add, remove, or update the voting power of validators.

+Starknet validators are supposed to monitor the Ethereum contract for transactions that update the validator set.
+Once a validator becomes the proposer of a height of consensus, it includes in the proposed block all outstanding (i.e., not yet included in previous blocks) validator set updates retrieved from the Ethereum contract.

+> Not sure if transactions committed to Ethereum are included as is in Starknet
+> blocks, or if Starknet validator updates are derived from the Ethereum
+> transaction.
+This should not have impact on this specification.

+The set `updates(H)` introduced in the previous [Updates section](#updates) is formed by the above defined transactions.

+### Acknowledgments

+The Ethereum contracts expect to receive from Starknet validators proofs for every committed block.
+The proofs of Starknet blocks including validator set updates play the role of acknowledging their reception and application.

+So when a validator set update transaction `u` is committed to Ethereum, `u` is added to a list of pending updates in the associated Ethereum contract.
+Once a proof of a Starknet block `H` containing `u` is received and validated, the Ethereum contract that has produced `u` marks the validator set update `u` as completed.